crumbcode8/Digital-Banking-/README.md

 A footer with social icons and links

 Everything is styled with basic Flexbox and Grid.
-I kept the CSS readable and straightforward so the project is easy to review and understand.

 Tools Used
 HTML5